 Texas Capital Bank has more than 15 branches serving the cities of Fort Worth, Dallas, Austin, Houston and San Antonio.
 It provides its clients with access to more than 55,000 surcharge-free ATMs nationwide through its Allpoint Network.
-Its offerings include business savings and checking, lending services, treasury and liquidity management, wealth solutions and more.
+Its offerings include business checking and savings account, lending services, treasury and liquidity management, wealth solutions and more.
 It has an A+ rating by the Better Business Bureau and generally positive reviews online.

 Texas Capital Bank Business Checking Rates & Fees

 |Monthly Fee||$12 per month, waived if balance requirement is met|

 |Transaction Fee||Free 50 paid debits and 50 deposits, 25 cents per excess transaction|

 Outgoing (domestic): $22.50

 |Overdraft Fee||Information not available|